 There is a considerable divergence of views on the question of “What is life’s meaning?” and, clearly, each individual needs to work it out for themselves, with their own unique experience and surroundings.

 Here is a very thoughtful quote from Kierkegaard, arguably the earliest exponent of existentialism:

 “What I really need is to get clear about what I must do, not what I must know, except insofar as knowledge must precede every act.
 What matters is to find a purpose, to see what it really is that God wills that I shall do; the crucial thing is to find a truth which is truth for me, to find the idea for which I am willing to live and die. (…) I certainly do not deny that I still accept an imperative of knowledge and that through it men may be influenced, but then it must come alive in me, and this is what I now recognize as the most important of all” (Kierkegaard, Soren, 1962).

 The humanistic movement was about adding a holistic dimension to psychology.
-Humanistic psychologists believed that our behavior was determined by our perception of the world around us and its meanings, we are not the sole product of our environment or biochemistry, and that we are internally influenced and motivated to fulfill our human potential.
+Humanistic psychologists believed that our behavior is determined by our perception of the world around us and its meanings, that we are not simply the product of our environment or biochemistry, and that we are internally influenced and motivated to fulfill our human potential.

 Humanistic psychology emphasizes the inherent human drive towards self-actualization, the process of realizing and expressing one’s own capabilities and creativity.
 This approach rose to prominence in the mid-20th century in response to the limitations of the disease model in fulfilling the human desire for actualization and a life of meaning (Benjafield, John G., 2010).

 The 5 basic principles or postulates of humanistic psychology are: